moushumi29/zyngal-backend/README.md

-As it was not hosted
+As it was not hosted,
 you can clone it and see in your system.

 step 1: clone it